 One tactic I emphasized at my shelter is making good use of one time medications.
 My favorite medication to give just once was Ponazuril which is for treating coccidia off label.

 Many shelters choose to use Albon which does the same thing but has to be given for 7 days.
+But in my experience Albon works about as well as water does so I like to avoid it.
 Albon will often cause some drooling which can be unpleasant for cats and lead to further stress.
 The cat will also learn when you are coming to give him medication which can cause him to associate negative experiences with you.

 Giving the Ponazuril just once instead of giving Albon for 7 days would be preferred so the cat is less stressed.
 This protocol will seek to prevent injuries by decreasing the amount of days that a cat has to be medicated too.